-For individuals who have IBD in remission who receive fecal calprotectin testing to predict relapse, the evidence includes prospective and retrospective diagnostic studies, systematic reviews, and an RCT.
+For individuals who have IBD in remission who receive fecal calprotectin testing to predict relapse, the evidence includes a systematic review and an RCT.
 Relevant outcomes are test validity, symptoms, change in disease status, quality of life, hospitalizations, and medication use.
+A systematic review of studies that monitored fecal calprotectin in patients in remission demonstrated that fecal calprotectin levels began to rise 2 to 3 months before clinical relapse; an ideal fecal calprotectin cutoff for monitoring purposes was not identified.
 One RCT found no significant difference in the rate of relapse in patients whose medication was modified based on fecal calprotectin or standard clinical indicators, however, this RCT had design and conduct limitations that affected the interpretation of its results.
-Further study in high-quality RCTs is needed to determine whether adding fecal calprotectin to standard clinical practice improves the management of IBD patients in remission.
+Additional high-quality RCTs are needed to determine whether adding fecal calprotectin to standard clinical practice improves the management of IBD patients in remission.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-Practice Guidelines and Position Statements American Gastroenterological Association
+Practice Guidelines and Position Statements